| Other Pages & Links Homepage About Brec's Art About Brec's Reports List of Reports E-mail Excerpts Block Island Times articlesMay

 a super contortionist in order to fit into the small spaces in the engine

+compartment.
 I originally expected to be doing watercolors every day, but instead find

 I'm repairing and fixing and tending to boat maintenance 80 percent of the

+time.
+But Bermuda's not such a bad place to be doing all this work.
 I've also had a chance to go out with Bermuda Aquarium Research team on a

 green turtle tagging expedition.
 Plus, I was invited out on a "plankton